tlevine/hammock/readme.md

 Data are sent as JSON lists of dicts, at least for now.

 Data are stored in the server in an SQLite database.
+Or maybe acid-state.

 GET, POST, PUT and PATCH requests are supported for ordinary tables.